4.9. Focus Search¶

 The most outside rays define the image dimensions, the absolute image size therefore varies along the beam path.
 This can be an issue when few rays are far away from the optical axis, since the resolution suffers because of these marginal rays.

 The variance is large when there are bright areas in the image (with much power per area) or if there is a large variance between pixels, which should be the case if unblurred structures are present.
-For a minimization, the variance is inverted.
-For a more smooth cost function and a better data range the square root of the variance is used.

 4.9.5.3.
 Image Sharpness¶